A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data

-\authorrunning{Robin et al.} { Institut UTINAM - UMR 6213 - CNRS - University of Bourgogne Franche Comt\'e, France, OSU THETA, 41bis avenue de l’Observatoire, 25000, Besançon, France \and Observatoire Astronomique de Strasbourg, Universit\'e de Strasbourg, CNRS UMR 7550, 11 rue de l'universit\'e, 67000 Strasbourg, France \and Racah Institute of Physics, Hebrew University, Jerusalem 91904, Israel \and Leibniz-Institut f\"ur Astrophysik Potsdam, An der Sternwarte 16, D-14482 Potsdam, Germany \and Laboratoire d’Astrophysique de Bordeaux, Univ.
-Bordeaux, CNRS, B18N, all\'ee Geoffroy Saint-Hilaire, 33615 Pessac, France \and Dept. FQA, Institut de Ci\`encies del Cosmos, Universitat de Barcelona (IEEC-UB), Mart\i{'i} i Franqu\`es 1, E-08028 Barcelona, Spain \and Pervasive Technologies s.l., c/Saragossa 118, 08006 Barcelona, Spain \and Instituto de Astronom\'ia, Universidad Cat\'olica del Norte, Av.
-Angamos 0610, Antofagasta, Chile } \abstract {{\it Gaia} accurate astrometry for many stars in the Milky Way gives an opportunity to reanalyse the Galactic stellar populations from a large and homogeneous sample and to revisit the Galaxy gravitational potential.} {This paper shows how a self-consistent dynamical model can be obtained by fitting the gravitational potential of the Milky Way to the stellar kinematics and densities from {\it Gaia} data.} {{Using the Besancon Galaxy Model} we derive a potential and the disc stellar distribution functions are computed based on three integrals of motion ($E$, $L_z$, $I_3$) to model stationary stellar discs.
-The gravitational potential and the stellar distribution functions are built self-consistently, and then adjusted to be in agreement with the kinematics and the density distributions obtained from \Gaia\ observations.
+\authorrunning{Robin et al.} { Institut UTINAM - UMR 6213 - CNRS - University of Bourgogne Franche Comt\'e, France, OSU THETA, 41bis avenue de l’Observatoire, 25000, Besançon, France \and Observatoire Astronomique de Strasbourg, Universit\'e de Strasbourg, CNRS UMR 7550, 11 rue de l'universit\'e, 67000 Strasbourg, France \and Racah Institute of Physics, Hebrew University, Jerusalem 91904, Israel \and Leibniz-Institut f\"ur Astrophysik Potsdam, An der Sternwarte 16, D-14482 Potsdam, Germany \and Laboratoire d'Astrophysique de Bordeaux, Univ.
+Bordeaux, CNRS, B18N, all\'ee Geoffroy Saint-Hilaire, 33615 Pessac, France \and Dept. FQA, Institut de Ci\`encies del Cosmos, Universitat de Barcelona (IEEC-UB), Mart\'{i} i Franqu\`es 1, E-08028 Barcelona, Spain \and Pervasive Technologies s.l., c/Saragossa 118, 08006 Barcelona, Spain \and Instituto de Astronom\'ia, Universidad Cat\'olica del Norte, Av.
+Angamos 0610, Antofagasta, Chile } \abstract { Accurate astrometry achieved by {\it Gaia} for many stars in the Milky Way provides an opportunity to reanalyse the Galactic stellar populations from a large and homogeneous sample and to revisit the Galaxy gravitational potential.} {This paper shows how a self-consistent dynamical model can be obtained by fitting the gravitational potential of the Milky Way to the stellar kinematics and densities from {\it Gaia} data.} {{We derived a gravitational potential using the Besancon Galaxy Model,} and computed the disc stellar distribution functions based on three integrals of motion ($E$, $L_z$, $I_3$) to model stationary stellar discs.
+The gravitational potential and the stellar distribution functions are built self-consistently, and are then adjusted to be in agreement with the kinematics and the density distributions obtained from \Gaia\ observations.
 A Markov chain Monte Carlo (MCMC) is used to fit the free parameters of the dynamical model to \Gaia\ parallax and proper motion distributions.
-The fit is done on several sets of \Gaia\ data, mainly a subsample of the GCNS ({\it Gaia} catalogue of nearby stars to 100 pc) with $G<17$, together with 26 deep fields selected from eDR3, widely spread in longitudes and latitudes. } {We are able to determine the velocity dispersion ellipsoid and its tilt for sub-components of different ages, both varying with $R$ and $z$.
+The fit is done on several sets of \Gaia\ data, mainly a subsample of the GCNS ({\it Gaia} catalogue of nearby stars to 100 pc) with $G<17$, together with 26 deep fields selected from eDR3, widely spread in longitudes and latitudes. } {We are able to determine the velocity dispersion ellipsoid and its tilt for subcomponents of different ages, both varying with $R$ and $z$.